What Is the Best Dog Toothpaste?

 - How I researched and evaluated each dog toothpaste

-- My best dog toothpaste pick
+- My favorite dog toothpaste pick

 - Who else likes it?